UNIK4460 – Photovoltaic devices, technology and system

 Recommended previous knowledge

 UNIK4450 – Solar cells (continued) is strongly recommended.
-Fundamental semiconductor physics (FYS2210 – Semiconductor components) background is critical.
-Prior knowledge in other courses such as FYS2140 – Quantum Physics, MENA3200 – Energy Materials and FYS2160 – Thermodynamics and statistical physics is advantageous.
+Fundamental semiconductor physics (FYS2210 – Semiconductor Components (continued)) background is critical.
+Prior knowledge in other courses such as FYS2140 – Quantum Physics, MENA3200 – Energy Materials (continued) and FYS2160 – Thermodynamics and Statistical Physics is advantageous.

 - 10 credits overlap with UNIK9460 – Photovoltaic devices, technology and system (continued)